yuanzh/SegParser/README.md

 ##### 4. Usage

-Take a look at the scripts "run_*.sh" and "run_*_test.sh" where *=spmrl|classical|chinese.
+Take a look at the scripts "run_DATA.sh" and "run_DATA_test.sh" where DATA=spmrl|classical|chinese.
 For example, to train a model on the SPMRL dataset, you can simply run

 run_spmrl.sh run1